International Law Opportunities at UC Law

 Internationally Trained Lawyers

-Our LLM program in the U.S. Legal System prepares its graduates to better represent U.S. and non-U.S. clients and sharpens their negotiation, litigation, and transactional skills.
-Students are integrated into our JD classes and can tailor their studies to their professional goals.
-Non-U.S. law school graduates may also choose to pursue one of our graduate certificate programs for international students.
+Our UC Law LLM program in the U.S. Legal System prepares its graduates to better represent U.S. and non-U.S. clients and sharpens their negotiation, litigation, and transactional skills.
+Comparative law students are integrated into our JD classes and can tailor their studies to their professional goals.
+Non-U.S. law school graduates may also choose to pursue one of our UC Law graduate certificate programs for international students.

 Practicing international lawyers also come to Cincinnati Law for its intensive Executive Program in International Business Law, part of the Institute for the Global Practice of Law.
 The IGPL also provides opportunities to network and develop professional ties with Greater Cincinnati law firms and corporations.

-Law today is increasingly global and our JD students develop the knowledge and skills needed to succeed in an international marketplace.
-Classroom instruction in international law and business transactions is complemented by opportunities to study abroad or participate in summer internships in countries ranging from Botswana to China or Ireland and beyond.
+Law today is increasingly global and our UC Law JD students develop the knowledge and skills needed to succeed in an international marketplace.
+Classroom instruction in international law and business transactions is complemented by global opportunities to study abroad or participate in summer internships in countries ranging from Botswana to China or Ireland and beyond.
+Through its exchange program with the University of Canterbury’s School of Law in New Zealand, UC law students also have a unique opportunity to experience the intellectual and cultural benefits of studying law abroad at one of the top 100 law schools in the world.

-The Urban Morgan Institute for Human Rights has been a leader in the education and training of human rights lawyers for over three decades and is recognized throughout the world for its many contributions in the field.
-Similarly, the first international innocence network conference on the global human rights issue of wrongful conviction was sponsored by our Ohio Innocence Project and held in Cincinnati.
+The UC law school's Urban Morgan Institute for Human Rights has been a leader in the education and training of human rights lawyers for over three decades and is recognized throughout the world for its many contributions in the field.
+Similarly, the first international innocence network conference on the global human rights issue of wrongful conviction was sponsored by UC Law's Ohio Innocence Project and held in Cincinnati.

 International JD Students